-Summary of the proposed regulations: The proposed regulations regarding Targeted Support and Improvement Schools included several of the same provisions as the proposals for Comprehensive Support and Improvement (e.g., notification to parents, language on evidence-based interventions, availability of a planning year).
+Provisions Notice of Proposed Rulemaking (NPRM) Final Regulations developing Comprehensive Support and Improvement plans.
+Resource inequities Expanded list of types of resources not included Add new requirements to the required review of LEA- and school-level resources to determine resource inequities, including a review of: Access to advanced coursework; Access in elementary schools to full-day kindergarten programs and to preschool programs; and, Access to specialized instructional support personnel.
+Exit criteria Not included Require that States published their exit criteria for identified schools.
+Targeted Support and Improvement Schools Main requirements Included several of the same provisions as the proposals for Comprehensive Support and Improvement (e.g., notification to parents, language on evidence-based interventions, availability of a planning year).
 The proposed regulations added requirements for LEAs to establish exit criteria for Targeted Support and Improvement schools (except those requiring additional targeted support), including that each school no longer meet the entrance criteria, have successfully implemented its improvement plan, and have improved student outcomes for each low-performing subgroup.
-If a school does not meet the exit criteria within an LEA-determined number of years, it would be required to revise its plan and implement additional actions that address the reasons for its failure meet the exit criteria.
-The NPRM also added parameters around exit criteria for schools in need of additional targeted support - requiring them to have improved student outcomes for each low-performing subgroup and to no longer meet the criteria for identification as a Targeted Support and Improvement school.

-The final regulations include many of the same changes from the Comprehensive Support and Improvement Schools section, including:

-- Adding students, as appropriate, to the list of stakeholders LEAs must collaborate with in developing Targeted Support and Improvement plans - Adding additional requirements to the required review of LEA- and school-level resources to determine resource inequities in schools identified for additional targeted support, including a review of: - Access to advanced coursework; - Access in elementary schools to full-day kindergarten programs and to preschool programs; and, - Access to specialized instructional support personnel. - Requiring that evidence-based interventions for identified schools must be selected from an exhaustive State list of options, if the State has such a list.
+If a school does not meet the exit criteria within an LEA- determined number of years, it would be required to revise its plan and implement additional actions that The final regulations include many of the changes from the Comprehensive Support and Improvement Schools section, including: Adding additional requirements to the required review of LEA- and school-level resources to determine resource inequities in schools identified for additional targeted support, including a review of: Access to advanced coursework; Access in elementary schools to full-day kindergarten programs and to preschool programs; and,